Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Hyperparameter Tuning

-By tuning temperature and the sampling method (including its thresholds), we achieve substantial reductions in Wasserstein distance relative to default settings.
-Across experiments, Qwen-7B improved by 10.79\%--60.63\%, and Qwen-32B by 2.87\%--74.5\%.
+By tuning the temperature and the sampling method (including its thresholds), we achieve substantial reductions in Wasserstein distance relative to default settings.
+Across experiments, Qwen-7B improved by 3.8\%--50.69\%, and Qwen-32B by 11.98\%--76.09\%.
 These results suggest that hyperparameter tuning is a fast, effective, and resource‑efficient way to improve distributional alignment.

 In rough comparisons of Wasserstein distance improvement ratios, hyperparameter tuning outperforms two prior studies that used fine-tuning for distributional alignment: 38\%–54\% across subpopulations in \cite{suh2025language} and an average 5.8\% in \cite{cao2025specializing}.
-This positions hyperparameter tuning as a practical approach for leveraging LLMs as human behavior simulators.
+The positions hyperparameter tuning as a practical approach for leveraging LLMs as human behavior simulators.

-Hyperparameter tuning can also enable smaller LLMs (e.g., Qwen-32B) to match larger ones (e.g., Qwen-70B) and, at times, allow open-source models to surpass commercial models (e.g., GPT-4) on our behavioral OM tasks.
-Figure~\ref{temperature_improvement_rate} compares tuned Qwen-32B with default Qwen-72B across the nine experiments.
-In most cases, with appropriate hyperparameter tuning, the smaller model matches the larger model’s performance.
-Notable exceptions occur in the experiments of \citet{doi:10.1287/mnsc.1100.1258}, \citet{doi:10.1287/mnsc.1070.0806}, and \citet{doi:10.1287/mnsc.1070.0788}.
+Hyperparameter tuning can also help smaller LLMs match larger ones.
+In some cases, it also allows open-source models to outperform proprietary models on our behavioral OM tasks.
+Figure~\ref{temperature_improvement_rate} compares tuned Qwen-32B with default Qwen-72B and GPT-4 across the nine experiments.
+In most cases, except for the experiments of \citet{doi:10.1287/mnsc.1120.1638} and \citet{doi:10.1287/mnsc.1070.0806}, appropriate hyperparameter tuning allows the smaller model to match the performance of the larger or proprietary models.

-We also compare tuned Qwen-32B with default GPT-4 in Figure~\ref{temperature_improvement_rate_gpt4}.
-Again, with proper tuning, the smaller open-source model often matches---and sometimes exceeds---the larger commercial model.
-These results point to a practical path for simulating behavioral OM experiments with smaller-scale LLMs, especially when computational resources are constrained.

-While the results above are encouraging, optimal hyperparameters are highly problem-dependent and hard to pin down.
-For example, in \cite{doi:10.1287/mnsc.1120.1638}, Qwen-32B matches Qwen-72B at a temperature of 1.9.
-By contrast, in \cite{doi:10.1287/mnsc.46.3.404.12070}, Qwen-32B falls short at 1.9 but achieves comparable performance at 3.5 or 4.0.
-These cases highlight the problem-specific nature of hyperparameter choices and the difficulty of generalizing a single setting.
+These results suggest a practical path for simulating behavioral OM experiments with smaller-scale LLMs, especially when computational resources are limited.
+At the same time, the optimal hyperparameters are highly problem-dependent and difficult to identify in advance. {For example, in \cite{doi:10.1287/mnsc.1070.0788}, Qwen-32B matches Qwen-72B at a temperature of 3.0.
+In contrast, in \cite{doi:10.1287/mnsc.1100.1258}, Qwen-32B falls short at 3.0 but reaches comparable performance at temperatures of 3.5 or 4.0.} These cases show that hyperparameter choices are problem-specific and that a single setting is unlikely to generalize across experiments.